swiftlang/swift/docs/CToSwiftNameTranslation.md

 On Apple platforms, whenever Foundation is imported, constants with the type "NSNotificationName" additionally have the suffix "Notification" stripped before performing the above rules unless they have a custom name.
 Global NSString constants whose name ends in "Notification" will also automatically be treated as if they were declared with the type NSNotificationName unless they have a custom name.

+## Objective-C Protocols

+Protocols in Objective-C are normally in a separate namespace from the "ordinary" identifier namespace used by typedefs and classes.
+Swift does not have separate namespaces, so if the protocol has the same name as another declaration in the same module, the suffix "Protocol" is appended.
+(Example: NSObjectProtocol in the ObjectiveC module.)

 ## CF Types

 "Core Foundation" is a C-based object-oriented system with strong conventions built around pointers to opaque structs.
 Creating new Core Foundation types is not generally supported, but Swift will recognize those in Apple's SDKs.
 If a struct has the `objc_bridge`, `objc_mutable_bridge`, or `objc_bridge_related` Clang attributes, it will be treated as a CF type and a typedef of a pointer to that struct will be imported as a class in Swift.
 The suffix "Ref" will be dropped from the class's name if present unless doing so would conflict with another declaration in the same module as the typedef.